jaypark722/Suricata_Snort_Sysmon/README.md

 * **Sysmon** is an endpoint security tool that runs on the host itself.
 Its logs provide a deep look into what is happening on the machine.
 Sysmon's logs were crucial for detecting the post-exploitation activity, specifically the creation of a suspicious file, the `eicar.com` test virus.

-These tools are not interchangeable; they are complementary.
+These tools are not interchangeable, they are complementary.
 A complete security posture requires both NIDS for network-level threats and host-based tools for endpoint-level visibility to correlate events and tell a full story of an attack.

 ## 2. Incident Report

 ### What Happened?

-An attacker, using the Kali Linux machine (IP: `[Attacker_IP]`), initiated a series of malicious activities against the Ubuntu server (IP: `[Ubuntu_IP]`) and the Windows endpoint (IP: `[Windows_IP]`).
+An attacker, using the Kali Linux machine (IP: `[Attacker_IP]`), initiated a series of malicious activities against the Ubuntu server (IP: `10.40.43.99`) and the Windows endpoint (IP: `10.40.43.116`).
 The attack began with a reconnaissance phase, specifically a ping sweep (ICMP) and an `Nmap` port scan, and escalated to a brute-force attack targeting the SSH service.
 The attacker was also able to successfully download a simulated malicious file to the Windows endpoint.

 ### How Was it Detected?